 The corporation shall keep at its principal offices:

-Minutes of all meetings of directors, committees of the board and of all meetings of members, indicating the time and place of holding such meetings, whether regular or special, how called, the notice given, and the names of those present and the proceedings thereof;
+Minutes of all meetings of directors, committees of the Board and of all meetings of Members, indicating the time and place of holding such meetings, whether regular or special, how called, the notice given, and the names of those present and the proceedings thereof;

 Adequate and correct books and records of account, including accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains and losses;

-A record of its members, if any, indicating their names and addresses and the termination date of any membership;
+A record of its Members, if any, indicating their names and addresses and the termination date of any Membership;

-A copy of the corporation's Articles of Incorporation and Bylaws as amended to date, which shall be open to inspection by the members, if any, of the corporation at all reasonable times during office hours.
+A copy of the corporation's Articles of Incorporation and Bylaws as amended to date, which shall be open to inspection by the Members, if any, of the corporation at all reasonable times during office hours.

 SECTION 2.
 CORPORATE SEAL

-The Board of Directors may adopt, use, and at will alter, a corporate seal.
+The Board of Directors may adopt, use, and at will, alter, a corporate seal.
 Such seal shall be kept at the principal office of the corporation.
 Failure to affix the seal to corporate instruments, however, shall not affect the validity of any such instrument.

 SECTION 3.
 DIRECTORS' INSPECTION RIGHTS

-Every director shall have the absolute right at any reasonable time to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation and shall have such other rights to inspect the books, records and properties of this corporation as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law.
+Every Director shall have the absolute right at any reasonable time to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation and shall have such other rights to inspect the books, records and properties of this corporation as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law.

 SECTION 4.
 MEMBERS' INSPECTION RIGHTS

-Each and every member shall have the following inspection rights, for a purpose reasonable related to such person's interest as a member;
+Each and every Member shall have the following inspection rights, for a purpose reasonable related to such person's interest as a member;

-To inspect and copy the record of all members' name, addresses and voting rights, at reasonable times, upon written demand on the Secretary of the corporation, which demand shall state the purpose for which the inspection rights are requested.
+To inspect and copy the record of all Members' name, addresses and voting rights, at reasonable times, upon written demand on the Secretary of the corporation, which demand shall state the purpose for which the inspection rights are requested.

-To obtain from the Secretary of the corporation, upon written demand on, a payment of a reasonable charge to, the Secretary of the corporation, a list of the names, addresses and voting rights of those members entitled to vote for the election of directors as of the most recent record date for which the list has been compiled or as of the date specified by the member subsequent to the date of demand.
+To obtain from the Secretary of the corporation, upon written demand on, a payment of a reasonable charge to, the Secretary of the corporation, a list of the names, addresses and voting rights of those Members entitled to vote for the election of Directors as of the most recent record date for which the list has been compiled or as of the date specified by the Member subsequent to the date of demand.
 The demand shall state the purpose for which the list is requested.
-The membership list shall be made within a reasonable time after the demand is received by the Secretary of the corporation or after the date specified therein as of which the list is to be complied.
+The Membership list shall be made within a reasonable time after the demand is received by the Secretary of the corporation or after the date specified therein as of which the list is to be complied.

-To inspect at any reasonable time the books, records, or minutes of proceedings of the members or of the board or committees of the board, upon written demand on the Secretary of the Corporation by the member, for a purpose reasonable related to such person's interests as a member.
+To inspect at any reasonable time the books, records, or minutes of proceedings of the Members or of the Board or committees of the Board, upon written demand on the Secretary of the Corporation by the member, for a purpose reasonable related to such person's interests as a member.

 Members shall have such other rights to inspect the books, records and properties of this corporate on as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law.